Table of contents

 1. Climbing Stairs from Two Angles

-There are actually two completely different approaches to solve this task.
+There are actually two completely different approaches to solving this task.
 One is the Fibonacci recurrence.
 The other is a direct combinatorial count.
 I solved this challenge some time ago in the combinatorial way.
 Later I discussed the same challenge with a friend of mine, who solved it with the Fibonacci approach.
-Both of us were a bit surprised that two approaches that felt so different on the surface produced exactly the same result.
+Both of us were a bit surprised that these two approaches, which felt so different, produced exactly the same result.
 For me, that discussion made the challenge even more interesting, because it showed how completely different perspectives can lead to the same answer.
+There are also several ways to implement both ideas, ranging from very inefficient to very practical.

 2. The Mental Model: Tiny Tiles

 A useful way to look at the problem is to turn the stairs into a board of length n.
-The task then becomes: how many ways can a board of length n be tiled with pieces of length 1 and 2?
+With this view, the task is to count how many ways a board of length n can be tiled with pieces of length 1 and 2.
 For n = 5, the answer is 8, where k is the number of tiles of length 2:

 The two different approaches are already visible in the same drawing: